osuosl/ganeti_webmgr/docs/source/usage/upgrading.rst

 Settings now live in ``/opt/ganeti_webmgr/config/config.yml``.
 You can now use yaml to configure your settings.
-By default this config file does not exist, so be sure to create add your config file there.
+By default this config file does not exist, so be sure to add your config file there.

 An example yaml config file can be found in the `configuration <configuring>`_ documentation, and can also be found in